mpax235/Windows-7-Simulator-on-Web/README.md

 - mpax235 for creating this Simulator
 - Microsoft for the Windows 7 textures and Segoe UI font
 - Steve Matteson for the Segoe UI font
+- [intendo-dev](https://github.com/intendo-dev) for helping me with some coding